ProbablePrime/interactive-keyboard/README.md

 3 Handlers are provided to do the actual keypressing when keys are recieved from Beam.
 They are in order of most reccomended to least:

 * robot-js - A new alternative to robotjs
-* robotjs - Robust, Linux/Windows/Mac(Robotjs is now easier to install go play)
+* robotjs - Robust, Linux/Windows/Mac (Robotjs is now easier to install go play, yay!)

 ## Deprecated Handlers
 These handlers are hard to install or have limited features.